jameslieu/jameslieu.github.io/_posts/2020-06-05-pluralsight-review.md

 ## Content

-So the main service is the huge video library of various courses you can learn.
+So the main service is the huge video library of various courses you can learn from.
 It covers multiple specialities and technologies in different areas.
 For example, for software development, there are courses in C#, JavaScript, .NET Core, VueJS,  AWS, Azure etc.

-There are other types of general programming courses such as learning about Design Patterns, Domain Driven Design, Unit Testing and even courses outside of technology such as 'Mindfulness for Technologists' or 'Communications for Technologists'.
+There are other types of programming topics such as design patterns, domain driven design, unit testing and courses outside of technology such as 'Mindfulness for Technologists' or 'Communications for Technologists'.

-The video library is occasionally updated and new courses seem to be added regularly.
+The video library is occasionally updated and new courses added regularly.

 Each course and its video clips are pretty good.
 The quality of the content is done to a high standard and the videos are concise and  the length of the video clips are short enough to keep your attention.

 One thing I noticed is that feels like each video clip speed is slower than how the course author recorded it.
-So I have to watch it at 1.5x speed in order for it to sound like a normal audio speed.
-This kind of suggests that the course is actually shorter than it claims.
-It also skews the usage statistics as watching an course for **45 minutes** will record as **1 hour** in the report.
+So I have to watch it at 1.5x - 2.0x speed in order for it to sound more natural.
+This suggests that the courses are actually shorter than it claims.
+It also skews the usage statistics as watching a course for **45 minutes** will record as **60 minutes** in the report.

 ## Features

 ### Paths and Skill IQ
 Pluralsight has a nice feature called 'Paths'.
 Paths are a collection of courses which were curated by Pluralsight to provide a degree of progression for the user as they learn.
-It is broken down into 'Beginner', 'Intermediate'  and 'Advance' categories each containing the course of the relevant level.
+It is broken down into 'Beginner', 'Intermediate'  and 'Advance' categories each containing courses of the relevant level.

-Before you begin a path, you're encouraged to take a 'Skill IQ' test in order to place you in a path for your skill level.
-After I took the test, its nice to see roughly what skill level Pluralsight thinks I'm at and places their recommendation based on that.
+Before you begin a path, you're encouraged to take a 'Skill IQ' test in order to recommend you a category based on how well you do.

 <img src='/assets/media/pluralsight-review-0.png' />
 _My Current Skill IQ rating as of June 2020_

-They also allow you to take the 'Skill IQ' test as many times you like.
-I recommend doing it a few months after learning a course or completing a path.
-It feels good to see how you've progressed.
+They also allow you to take this test as many times you like.
+I recommend doing it a few months after starting a path.
+It's good to see how you've progressed.

 <img src='/assets/media/pluralsight-review-1.png' />
 _My Skill IQ history_